Howard Stern: Early life and education

 In 1955, the family moved to Roosevelt, New York, on Long Island, where Stern attended Washington-Rose Elementary School followed by Roosevelt Junior-Senior High School.
-Stern also attended Hebrew school where he was given the name Tzvi.
-As a youngster Stern took five years of piano lessons and took an interest in marionettes, using them to entertain his friends with explicit shows.
-He formed a band with two school friends, the Electric Comicbook, on vocals and keyboards.
-From the age of nine to his second year at university, Stern spent his summers at Camp Wel-Met, a youth camp in Narrowsburg, New York where he worked camper, kitchen, and counselor duties.
-He recalled his time there as "the greatest experience."
+He also attended Hebrew school, where he was given the name Tzvi.
+As a child, Stern took five years of piano lessons and developed an interest in marionettes, entertaining friends with explicit shows.
+He later formed a band with two school friends, Electric Comicbook, performing vocals and keyboards.
+From age nine through his second year of university, Stern spent his summers at Camp Wel-Met, a youth camp in Narrowsburg, New York, where he worked as a camper, in the kitchen, and as a counselor; he later described it as "the greatest experience."

 When I saw my father as a recording engineer ...
 I was enamored.
 Looking at how my father was so reverential to those people, I thought that maybe he could look at me with that kind of respect if I could get behind a microphone.